How Educational Institutions Shape Identity and Leadership

 But institutional design may matter even more.

-The structure of mentorship networks, alumni expectations, faculty engagement, and campus culture often determines whether students feel like participants in leadership or observers of it.
+The structure of mentorship networks, alumni expectations, faculty engagement, student support, career pathways, and campus culture often determines whether students feel like participants in leadership or observers of it.

 When institutions create environments where responsibility and achievement are normal, students internalize those expectations.